microsoft/code-with-engineering-playbook/docs/ml-fundamentals/ml-proposed-process.md

 ### Version control

 * During all stages of the process, it is suggested that artifacts should be version controlled.
-Typically, the process is iterative and versioned artifacts can assist in tracebility and reviewing.
+Typically, the process is iterative and versioned artifacts can assist in traceability and reviewing.
 See more [here](ml-experimentation.md#source-control-and-folder-package-structure).

 ### Understanding the problem